 Glutathione is a naturally occurring antioxidant (composed of 3 amino acids) that prevents the damage that free radicals, peroxides, lipid peroxides, and heavy metals inflict on your cells.
 It promotes a healthy immune system, improves skin texture, reduces fatigue, and enhances energy levels.
 Small studies support its use for skin tone, psoriasis, fatty liver disease, peripheral arterial disease, insulin resistance, athletic performance, and Parkinson's disease.

 The Myers Cocktail (named after the late Dr. Myer) consists of an IV formulation of B Vitamins, Vitamin C, and other minerals.
-It has a significant anecdotal following for boosting immunity and the treatment of Chronic pain, Fibromyalgia, Aging, Fatigue, Brain fog, Depression, Anxiety & Stress, and Addiction & Withdrawal.
+It has a significant anecdotal following for boosting immunity and the treatment of Chronic pain, Fibromyalgia, Aging, Fatigue, Brain fog, Depression, and Anxiety & Stress.
 The primary benefit is guaranteed, reliable delivery of multivitamins to optimal concentrations unrivaled by oral medications or a balanced diet.

 Typically, our patients elect a regimen of two infusions per month.
 One longer NAD+ Infusion, and a separate, faster infusion of IV Nutrients and IV Glutathione.